 - System-Based Practice: helpfulness to the team

 The Neurology Clerkship Feedback & Clinical Evaluation Form will be used to grade these six Core Competencies.
 These evaluations will be completed online (New Innovations) by the faculty, fellows and/or residents that worked with you.
 You will receive a minimum of 4 evaluations.
 You can find these evaluations online or attached on the welcoming email.
-The Evaluation Forms comprise 45% of your total clerkship grade.

 During the clerkship you need to complete two (2) Neurology Clerkship Bedside Skills Evaluation Forms.
 These evaluations should be done with a neurology faculty and can include an inpatient or outpatient (clinic) case.
 The aim is to assess your clinical skills via direct observation in 4 major categories: history gathering, neurologic examination, humanistic, professional qualities and presentation and clinical reasoning skills.
 The first evaluation should ideally be completed during the 2nd week and the last evaluation during the 4th week of the clerkship.